-Since I posted my Easter greeting from Bali, Indonesia yesterday I have had a lot of people ask what it costs to stay here.
+Since I posted my Easter greeting from Bali, Indonesia yesterday I have had a lot of people ask what it costs to live in Bali for a month.
+The cost of living in Ubud, Bali does not have to be expensive, but how much do you have to spend?
 The flippant answer would be “whatever you want it to” and that would be accurate.
+Also, the cost for tourist visiting Bali and the cost for expats living on Bali differs greatly.
 There are places on the island going for 3,000 USD a night if that is what you are looking for and there are also shared dorm rooms going for only a few dollars a night.
 Meals can be had for under a dollar and I am sure if you wanted to completely sequester yourself away from genuine Balinese culture you could spend a few hundred dollars per head on a night out.
 But, I know that isn’t the information you are looking for so I will just give you my experience so far and how I am spending my money.

 And, here in Bali I even have a new cat!
 (Okay, she just wandered up yesterday but I think she has adopted me for the month.)